sendgrid/sendgrid-cli/RETRIEVE_TOKEN.md

 Certain API calls require you to set the `SENDGRID_TOKEN` environment variable.
 These will be noted in the command help itself.

 *** This token is only valid for the browser session.
-You will need to update the token when
+You will need to update the token when your browser session times out, you close the browser, or logout manually!!! ***

 To do this: